monarc91/RattleSnake/README.md

 -t is an option to test with all zipcodes of a french department or simply add a custom longer number.

 prenoms.txt is a dictionary's names for france (-d option).

+And -b is an option for possibles dates (only french's format for the moment)

 # Viper.sh